Final Lap 2: Reception

 In North America, it was the top-grossing new video game on the RePlay arcade charts in May 1991, and was then the top-grossing upright cabinet from June to July 1991.
 It was awarded the Silver Award at the 1992 American Amusement Machine Association (AAMA) tradeshow for sales excellence in 1991; it was one of five arcade video games at the show to receive a Silver Award or higher.
 It also topped the RePlay deluxe cabinet chart in March 1992.

-Mark Caswell of Crash magazine gave it a positive review, calling it a good racing game and noting it "is one of the only racing games I know of where you MUST brake when approaching a corner and this realism is well appreciated."
+Mark Caswell of Crash magazine gave it a positive review, calling it a good racing game.